Nytso2/KeyAuth_Launcher/README.md

 # KeyAuth_Launcher

-# KeyAuth C++ Integration Example

-This is an example C++ project demonstrating how to integrate **KeyAuth** for user authentication.
+This is an C++ project demonstrating how to integrate **KeyAuth** for user authentication.
 The program allows users to log in, register, upgrade, or activate using a license key.
 It utilizes KeyAuth's API for authentication and protects against unauthorized access using 2FA (Two-Factor Authentication).

 ## Features
 - Login, registration, and license key activation.